Qman611/BioInternshipPortal/README.md

 ## Release Notes version BioInternshipPortal 1.0
 NEW FEATURES:
+- [x] Created login page for users to sign in
 - [x] Implemented user profiles with cookies for maintaining sign-in
 - [x] Implemented Student view with the following:
 	- [x] 'View Jobs' Page to view all available jobs